Windows 11: Release date, price, and everything that’s new

 For all Windows 11 editions, internet access is required to perform updates and to download and take advantage of some features.
 A Microsoft account is required for some features.

 Microsoft also changed the CPU requirements.
-Seventh-gen and older Intel CPUs are out, as are some older AMD Ryzen chips, but we’ll have to wait and see if that actually restricts people from installing Windows 11.
-The company said it may revise its position on seventh-gen Intel CPUs and AMD Zen chips, but anything older than that is confirmed to be out.
+Seventh-gen and older Intel CPUs are out, although that’s been reconsidered for a select few SKUs, as are some older AMD Ryzen chips, but we’ll have to wait and see if that actually restricts people from installing Windows 11.

 Is Microsoft going to force me to upgrade to Windows 11?

 The short answer is no, Microsoft isn’t going to force anyone to upgrade to Windows 11.
 Starting with Windows 10 version 1903, the Redmond firm stopped forcing people to install feature updates.
 This came after a disastrous Windows 10 version 1809 that actually deleted some users’ files.